Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 ## Common errors

 - `Error reponse: Response status code does not indicate success: 401 (Unauthorized)`
-    - Your user token has expired.
+    - Likely your user token has expired.
 Update it and source your params file and then try again.
 - `Error reponse: Response status code does not indicate success: 400 (Bad Request)`
-    - One of the Fabric items you are trying to update has a MIP label that prevents you from updating its definition.
+    - Likely one of the Fabric items you are trying to update has a MIP label that prevents you from updating its definition.

 ## Known limitations